 For transfer information on a specific Yukon College course, click the 'Check the BC Transfer Options' link on the course's information page.
 For additional information, consult a Program Advisor.

-- CRIM 219 Aboriginal Peoples and Canadian Criminal Justice

 - ENGL 100 Academic Writing and Critical Thinking

 - ENGL 101 Introduction to the Study of Literature

-- ENGL 220 The North in Canadian Literature

 - NOST 200 Research in the North

 - NOST 201 The Natural History of the North

 - NOST 202 Social History of the North